Personal Contribution Award

 Purpose: The purpose of this award is to recognise a valuable and significant personal contribution to the British Institute of NDT and the wider NDT/CM/SHM community.
 This award acknowledges individuals who have contributed to and influenced the wellbeing of the Institute.

-Eligibility: The successful nominee must have been a long-term active member of the British Institute of NDT (minimum of ten years) and, during that period, must have supported the Institute as an active committee member.
+Eligibility: The successful nominee must have been a long-term active member of the British Institute of NDT (minimum of ten years) who, during that period, must have supported the Institute as an active committee member.
 The successful nominee will stand out as having made a considerable personal contribution towards the charitable objectives of the Institute.

 The proposer of the award should be a voting member of the Institute.
 If they are not, they will need to ensure the application is endorsed by an Institute voting member.